theimpossibleastronaut/rmw/README.md

 To restore a file, or multiple files, specify the path to them in in the
 <WASTE>/files folder (wildcards ok).
 e.g. 'rmw -z ~/.local/share/Trash/files/foo*'

-Files can also be restored using only the basename, from within any directory.
-NOTE: That feature will not process wildcards unless the user is in a
-<WASTE>/files folder and the filespec actually exists in the present working
-directory.

 == -f, --force ==